 Additional Requested Tests in Ocean City

 Police officers in and around Ocean City typically will ask you to complete a counting test and an alphabet test to further determine if you are impaired.
 These tests are not standardized by NHTSA and have no test scoring system.
 The weight given to these tests varies by judge and jurisdiction.
 Attorney Brian H. Clark will go over all the details of these tests and the results.

 If you are arrested for DUI/DWI, you will typically have an opportunity to take or decline a breath test at the police station and will be required to review additional paperwork concerning these rights.

 A drunk driving arrest can have serious consequences on your future, including potential license suspension, revocation, fines, insurance eligibility, jail time, job termination, immigration consequences, and security clearance eligibility.

 Contact Attorney Brian H. Clark for assistance immediately as there are time limitations on certain MVA requests and court issues.
-Because of Brian’s depth of experience in the Ocean City area, he is positioned to evaluate the details of your case in light of the specifics of the given jurisdiction.
 Brian knows the law, the systems, the people, and the way to seek the best possible outcome for your case.